-Why Do Blackbirds Mess With Hawks?
+Do Blackbirds Mess With Hawks?

 Hawks may be apex predators, but that doesn’t mean their prey go down without a fight.
-There are plenty of birds who have a natural inclination to defend themselves against predation.
+In fact, there are plenty of birds that have a natural inclination to defend themselves against predation.

-To Protect Their Young From Being Eaten By The Hawks
+To Protect Their Young From Being Eaten

 Hawks will typically eat small mammals, reptiles, amphibians, and birds.
 If a blackbird has chicks, it will do everything in its power to protect them from being eaten by a hawk.

-2. To Protect Their Territory From Hawks
+To Protect Their Territory From Hawks

-Another reason that blackbirds might mess with hawks is to protect their territory from these predators.
+Another reason blackbirds might mess with hawks is to protect their territory from these predators.
 Hawks are known to hunt in areas where there are blackbirds.

-4. To Distract The Hawks
+To Distract the Hawks From Food

-Will Blackbirds Chase A Hawk?
+Will Blackbirds Chase a Hawk?